Strong Momentum for the German M&A Market in 2020 Despite a Challenging Economic Environment

 More and more business owners have realized that the M&A boom in Germany peaked already over the last 12 months and that there might be a remaining window of opportunity over the next 18 months to sell companies at attractive terms and conditions.
 They also understand that with a possible economic downturn, it will be difficult to find buyers able and willing to match today’s ambitious valuation expectations two years from now.
 Based on this consideration, we expect that a lot of companies will continue to come to the market.
 As sellers, we see an increasing share of family owned business and non-core activities from larger corporates.
 For German business owners, the time is still excellent to consider a company sale.
 For plenty of international groups, the acquisition of a German competitor is on the top of the priority list.
 American and Asian strategists considering take-overs in Europe usually intend to focus on targets based in Germany, Europe’s largest economy.
 German companies are known for innovative technologies, automation know-how, professional structures and well-trained employees.
 The label “Made in Germany“ still has an enormous attraction for foreign investors.

-- German corporates continue to eye American targets
+German corporates continue to target American mergers and acquisitions

 - Chinese investors including state-owned companies, listed companies and private companies will also pursue even bigger deals as the United States’ protectionist policies deter foreign buyers.